-The Urban Collaborative Community Research Initiative (UCCRI) was established in 2021 with funds from the Julian Grace Foundation to support interdisciplinary, community-engaged research projects aimed at addressing key challenges faced by cities, especially—but not limited to—health equity, environmental justice, transportation, and sustainable urban development.
+The Urban Collaborative Community Research Initiative (UCCRI) was established in 2021 with funds from the Julian Grace Foundation to support interdisciplinary, community-engaged research projects aimed at addressing key challenges faced by cities, especially—but not limited to—health equity, environmental justice, transportation, crime and policing, and sustainable urban development.

 Grants up to $25,000 for up to twelve months of work will be notified in the Spring Quarter of 2024.
 Applications due in 2024 Winter Quarter to be awarded for 2024-2025 academic year.
 Interdisciplinary teams of